13.3 PSM Completion and Result Release

 Consequence of missing the PSM

-CFA Institute policy is direct.
-If the required PSM is not completed and submitted by the time results are released, the candidate will not receive a pass or fail result and the exam result will be voided.
-To continue, the candidate must register, pay applicable fees, and retest at the same level.
+CFA Institute policy is direct: if the required PSM is not completed and submitted by the time results are released, the candidate does not receive a pass or fail result and the exam result is voided.
+To continue, the candidate must register again, pay the applicable fees, and retest at the same level.
+There is no longer a grace window for late starters, so a delayed PSM can cost a full registration cycle.

-That makes PSM timing a risk-control item.
-It is different from optional practice.
-You may decide how deeply to use a mock or flashcard set, but you cannot treat the PSM as a preference if you want a result.
+That makes PSM timing a risk-control item, fundamentally different from optional practice.
+You may decide how deeply to use a mock or flashcard set, but you cannot treat the PSM as discretionary if you want a result.

 Latest official pass-rate anchor

-The latest official Level I pass-rate fact in this guide is the February 2026 Level I result.
-CFA Institute reported 24,006 candidates and a 45% pass rate.
-The release said this was above the 10-year average of 40%.
+The latest official Level I figure in this guide is the February 2026 administration.
+CFA Institute reported 24,006 candidates and a 45% pass rate, which it noted was above the 10-year average of about 40%.
 First-time candidates passed at 50%, while candidates testing after at least one deferral passed at 30%.

 A pass rate is not the passing score.
-A 45% pass rate means 45% of candidates passed that administration.
-It does not mean a 45% raw score passed, and it does not reveal the raw score needed on your exam form.
+A 45% pass rate means 45% of that cohort passed — it does not mean a 45% raw score passes, and it reveals nothing about the raw score needed on your specific exam form.

 | Result item | Proper use | Misuse to avoid |